Penenden Heath: History

-In 1798 Edward Hasted described the heath as follows: "[T]hat noted plain Pinnenden, now usually called Pickenden heath, a place made famous in early times; the western part is in Maidstone parish, the remainder in this of Boxley.
-From its situation almost in the middle of the county or shire of Kent, this heath has been time out of mind used for all county meetings, and for the general business of it, the county house for this purpose, a poor low shed, is situated on the north side of it, where the sheriff continues to hold his county court monthly, and where he takes the poll for the members of the county, and for the coroners, the former of which, after a few suffrages is usually adjourned to Maidstone; on a conspicuous hill on the opposite side of the heath, though in Maidstone parish, is the gallows, for the public execution of criminals condemned at the assizes."
+In 1798 Edward Hasted described the heath as follows: [T]hat noted plain Pinnenden, now usually called Pickenden heath, a place made famous in early times; the western part is in Maidstone parish, the remainder in this of Boxley.
+From its situation almost in the middle of the county or shire of Kent, this heath has been time out of mind used for all county meetings, and for the general business of it, the county house for this purpose, a poor low shed, is situated on the north side of it, where the sheriff continues to hold his county court monthly, and where he takes the poll for the members of the county, and for the coroners, the former of which, after a few suffrages is usually adjourned to Maidstone; on a conspicuous hill on the opposite side of the heath, though in Maidstone parish, is the gallows, for the public execution of criminals condemned at the assizes.

-During the 18th and 19th centuries the heath remained a common site for the execution of criminals (by hanging).
-The Rev. James Coigly a United Irishman, was arrested en route to France.
-Upon his arrest, English authorities discovered a letter by the United Britons addressed to the French Revolutionary Government calling for an invasion of England, hidden in Coigly's garments.
-He was hanged at Penenden Heath, Maidstone on 7 June 1798.

-The last public execution on the heath took place in 1830, when John Dyke from the nearby village of Bearsted was hanged for burning a rick, although it later emerged he was innocent.
+During the 18th and 19th centuries the heath remained a site for the execution of criminals by hanging.
+James Coigly, a United Irishman, was arrested en route to France carrying a letter addressed to the French Revolutionary Government calling for an invasion of England.
+He was hanged at the heath on 7 June 1798.
+The last public execution on the heath took place in 1830, when John Dyke from the nearby village of Bearsted was hanged for burning a hayrick; it later emerged that he was innocent.
 New gallows were subsequently built outside Maidstone Prison.